Kuranda, Queensland: Amenities

 Mareeba Shire Council operate a public library in Kuranda at 18-22 Arara Street.

 The Kuranda Historical Society was established in 2017 and seeks to collect and display items of historical interest relating to the Kuranda area.

 The Kuranda Media Association publish a monthly newspaper called "The Kuranda Paper".

 The Kuranda branch of the Queensland Country Women's Association meets at the CWA Hall on the corner of Barang Street and Thongon Street.

 St Christopher's Catholic Church is at 20 Barang Street.
 It is within the Kuranda Parish of the Roman Catholic Diocese of Cairns and is administered from the Atherton Parish.

 Education

 Kuranda District State College is a government primary and secondary (Prep-12) school for boys and girls at 260 Myola Road.
 In 2017, the school had an enrolment of 366 students with 37 teachers (33 full-time equivalent) and 32 non-teaching staff (21 full-time equivalent).
 It has a special education program.

 Cairns Hinterland Steiner School is a private primary and secondary (Prep-11) school for boys and girls at 46 Boyles Road.
 In 2017, the school had an enrolment of 165 students with 18 teachers (17 full-time equivalent) and 17 non-teaching staff (11 full-time equivalent).

 Fauna

 The nocturnal frog species Litoria myola is only found in the vicinity of a few creeks near Kuranda.
-The area boasts a rich diversity of invertebrate fauna including Australia's largest species of mantids, phasmids, spiders, moths and butterflies all found in Kuranda.
+Fauna in the area include Australia's largest species of mantids, phasmids, spiders, moths and butterflies.